 Athlete's foot can be prevented by keeping feet clean and dry.

 You should avoid traversing barefoot across changing rooms to reduce your chance of contracting the infection.
 Wear sandals or flip-flops when you are by the pool or in changing rooms.
-Footwear such as these exposes the fungi to harmful UV radiation, which can kill the cells.
-Of course, it's important to express caution when exposing your skin to dangerous UV rays.
+Footwear such as this exposes the fungi to harmful UV radiation, which can kill the cells.
+Of course, it's essential to exercise caution when exposing your skin to harmful UV rays.

-While wearing clean, dry socks every day is a great preventive measure, you should consider changing your socks in warmer weather or after sporting activities.
+While wearing clean, dry socks every day is a great preventive measure, consider changing your socks in warmer weather or after participating in physical activities.
 After changing your socks, wash your old socks as soon as possible to prevent the conditions for fungi to thrive.

 A common strategy to prevent the development of athlete's foot is to 'air out' the feet and allow them to 'breathe'.
 As you exercise, your body produces sweat to cool itself down.
-The sweat evaporates from the skin and takes the heat with it.
+The sweat evaporates from the skin, taking the heat with it.
 However, shoes, socks and other porous materials can absorb this sweat.
-Not only will the moist environment breed bacteria, but the material prevents the heat from escaping the body.
-Letting your feet 'breathe', by not wearing socks or shoes for a short while can allow the sweat to effectively evaporate, cooling the skin and preventing the build-up of moisture.
+Not only will the moist environment breed bacteria, but the material also prevents the heat from escaping the body.
+Letting your feet 'breathe', by not wearing socks or shoes for a short while, can allow the sweat to evaporate effectively, cooling the skin and preventing the build-up of moisture.

-Fungi, such as those which cause athlete's foot, can survive on surfaces such as towels, socks and other materials.
+Fungi, such as those that cause athlete's foot, can survive on surfaces like towels, socks, and other materials.
 Due to this, it is important to keep these materials clean.
-Regularly wash your socks and towels and keep them dry to avoid them becoming infected.
+Regularly wash your socks and towels, and keep them dry to prevent them from becoming infected.

-Using a towel contaminated with fungal spores can increase the risk of the infection spreading, which may cause a fungal nail infection or a fungal infection elsewhere on the body.
+Using a towel contaminated with fungal spores can increase the risk of the infection spreading, potentially leading to a fungal nail infection or a fungal infection elsewhere on the body.

 By taking precautionary measures, athlete's foot can be averted.